NicolasH2/ggdendroplot/README.md

 # ggdendroplot
-Draws highly modifiable dendrograms for [ggplot2](https://ggplot2.tidyverse.org/).
+Draws highly modifiable dendrograms for [ggplot2](https://ggplot2.tidyverse.org/). ggdendroplot takes a data.frame or matrix as an input, where the columns are to be clustered (by their rows). ggdendroplot then uses the dist and hclust function from R stats to generate a cluster matrix and an object that contains data about the hierarchical clustering.
+The data is then vizualized using ggplot2's geom_path layer.

 # Installation
 Install the ggdendroplot package from the git repository: